Barry Gibb at the O2

 Without warning, the most enormous disco ball anyone has ever seen emerges from the ceiling and everyone in the room is on a nostalgia trip, disco dancing along to Stayin’ Alive, Night Fever and More Than a Woman.
 This is a night nobody will ever forget, and a spectacular tribute to the Bee Gee’s brothers who’ll no doubt go down in history.

-For further information about Barry Gibb and future events visit here.
+For further information and future events visit Barry Gibb’s website here.

 Watch the video for Stayin’ Alive here: